How to Become a Caregiving Professional

 Salary and Benefits

 Caregiver payment rates from in-home care agencies vary by the type of care you are expected to provide, your geographic location and by your experience, qualifications and tenure with the agency.
 In general, a caregiver with 2+ years professional caregiving experience who cares for a typical client (e.g. an 85 yr old woman, living alone, needing moderate assistance with ADLs and IADLs) would earn between $10 to $13.50 per hour depending on geography.
 In some areas, caregivers can earn up to $15 an hour.
+You may want to contact an area agency for assistance with this question.

 The agency pays employer taxes which include Social Security, workers’ compensation, and disability insurance.
 Some agencies also make health insurance contributions, education allowances, and/or reimburse for mileage.
 Of course, agencies are also required to comply with all labor, wage, and work-hour regulations, including paying overtime when necessary.